CnCNet/xna-cncnet-client/Docs/Migration.md

 - Updater DLL filename has been changed from `DTAUpdater.dll` to `ClientUpdater.dll` and second-stage updater from `clientupdt.dat` to `SecondStageUpdater.dll` and has been moved from base folder to `Resources\Updater`.

+    - **Note:** If you want end-users to be able to update via the old client, it is necessary to preserve a copy of the old second-stage updater (`clientupdt.dat`) in the client base directory.
+In other words, *don't* modify or delete `clientupdt.dat` with either of the [update server scripts](https://github.com/CnCNet/xna-cncnet-client/blob/develop/Docs/Updater.md).

 - Second-stage updater is now maintained as a separate project.
 Download the latest release [here](https://github.com/CnCNet/cncnet-client-updater/releases) (select `SecondStageUpdater-<version_number>.zip`), and extract its contents to the client's `Resources\Updater` folder.

 - To support launching the game on Linux the file defined as `UnixGameExecutableName` (defaults to `wine-dta.sh`) in `ClientDefinitions.ini` must be set up correctly.
 E.g. for launching a game with wine the file could contain `wine gamemd-spawn.exe $*` where `gamemd-spawn.exe` is replaced with the game executable.
 Note that users might need to execute `chmod u+x wine-dta.sh` once to allow it to be launched.